bengtssonpalme/MetaxaQR/README.md

 Download it and follow the on site instructions for installation.

 3) Vsearch can be downloaded from https://github.com/torognes/vsearch Download it and follow the on site instructions for installation.
+Make sure to use a vsearch version >2.5.1 for MetaxaQR compatibility.

 4) MAFFT can be obtained from http://mafft.cbrc.jp/alignment/software/ Download the package for your operating system, and follow the installation instructions on the download page.
 If you do not have admin privileges on your machine, take a look at these instructions: http://mafft.cbrc.jp/alignment/software/installation_without_root.html